 “Climbing is good for my mental health.
 It’s a great way of calming me down and making me feel more like myself.”

 Of course, the climb itself is only part of the challenge.
 To make sure his travels to the Alps goes smoothly, Peter ensures that he takes the proper precautions.
 He has to do a few things differently than he would have before his injury.

 “When travelling, it’s really important to look after your bladder and bowels.
 I would say pack extra catheters.
 Especially if you’re travelling during the summer, since you’ll be drinking more than usual.
 When we went on a family holiday to Majorca, I packed for a week, but I ran out within the first five days because of the heat!

 “You also need to watch yourself with your luggage, even if you can walk.
 Although I don’t really experience fatigue, I can still get pain if I over-work myself.
 This can come from my back tightening up, so I make sure to do plenty of stretches and pick up luggage properly – watch your back and lift with your legs.”

 Here at Back Up, we’re so happy Peter is doing something he loves while helping raise money for our life-changing services.
-To get involved with your own DIY fundraising challenge, get in contact with Reece.
+To get involved with your own DIY fundraising challenge, visit this page.
 If you, like Peter, are considering becoming a mentor, please email Jacques.